Alamillo Bridge: Design

 The static concept of the bridge can be traced back to the 1986 sculpture by Calatrava entitled 'Running Torso', in which inclined stacked marble cubes are balanced by a tensioned wire.
 The Alamillo Bridge consists of a single straight steel-shell tower, infilled with reinforced concrete and inclined backward, counterbalancing a 200 m span with thirteen pairs of cables.
 Since the weight of the tower is made to be sufficient to counter-balance the deck, back stays are thus not required, effectively substituting the weight of an inclined tower for one set of stay cables.
 In this way, a new type of cantilever spar cable-stayed bridge was conceived in 1987.

 The original intent was to build two symmetrical bridges on either side of the island, but in the end the Alamillo's singular asymmetric design has proved most striking.

-The bridge deck consists of an hexagonal steel-box-beam spine to which the stay cables are attached.
+The bridge deck consists of a hexagonal steel-box-beam spine to which the stay cables are attached.
 Side steel wings cantilevered off the hexagonal spine support the traffic decks, three lanes on each side.
-The top of the hexagonal spine, elevated 1.6 meters (5 feet) above the road level, serves as an elevated footway and cycle lane in between the traffic lanes.
+The top of the hexagonal spine, elevated 1.6 metres (5 feet) above the road level, serves as an elevated footway and cycle lane in between the traffic lanes.

 This bridge represented the soaring aspirations of the city of Seville in preparation for Expo '92, and is visible from the top of La Giralda, the former minaret which is the sentimental roof of the city, linking Seville's past and present.
 Similar to the Brooklyn Bridge, there is an elevated walkway for pedestrians.
 In addition to the elevated walkway, the Alamillo Bridge features a lookout at the top of the inclined tower, accessible by a stairway enclosed within the tower.

 The Alamillo Bridge is the first cable-stayed bridge that is balanced solely through the weight of the massive tower, not requiring any type of back stays or anchorage.
 There are 54 steel piles under the bridge, acting passively under the tower.
 Calatrava's Sundial Bridge in Redding, California (2004), the Mesoghion Avenue Footbridge in Athens and Chords Bridge in Jerusalem (2008) are similar in design to the Alamillo Bridge.